racoltdev/projectfind/README.md

 ### projectfind
-Searches a project for a keyword or phrase. projectfind is a bash script powered by find and grep. <\br>
+Searches a project for a keyword or phrase. projectfind is a bash script powered by find and grep. </br>
 It works on my debian install.
 If theres issues with it working on other platforms or shells, I might fix it.
 Open an issue to get it on my radar.

 ### Intro